 The Company selectively uses interest rate swaps to reduce market risk associated with changes in interest rates for its fixed-rate notes.
 As fair value hedges, the interest rate swaps and related debt balances are valued under a market approach using publicized swap curves.
 Changes in the fair value of the swap and hedged portion of the debt are recorded in the consolidated statements of income.
 In the second quarter of fiscal 2011, the Company entered into one fixed to floating interest rate swap totaling \$100 million to hedge the coupon of its 5.8% notes that matured November 2012, two fixed to floating interest rate swaps totaling \$300 million to hedge the coupon of its 4.875% notes that matured in September 2013 and five fixed to floating interest rate swaps totaling \$450 million to hedge the coupon of its 1.75% notes that matured in March 2014.
-In the fourth quarter of fiscal 2013, the Company entered into one fixed to floating interest rate swaps totaling approximately \$125 million to hedge the coupon of its 5.5% notes that matured in March 2015 and four fixed to floating interest rate swaps totaling interest rate swaps totaling \$400 million to hedge the coupon of its 2.6% notes maturing December 2016, three fixed to floating interest rate swaps totaling \$300 million to hedge the coupon of its 1.4% notes maturing November 2017 and one fixed to floating interest rate swaps totaling \$150 million to hedge the coupon of its 7.125% notes maturing July 2017.
+In the fourth quarter of fiscal 2013, the Company entered into one fixed to floating interest rate swap totaling approximately \$125 million to hedge the coupon of its 7.7% notes that matured in March 2015 and four fixed to floating interest rate swaps totaling \$800 million to hedge the coupon of its 5.5% notes maturing January 2016.
+In the third quarter of fiscal 2014, the Company entered into four fixed to floating interest rate swaps totaling \$300 million to hedge the coupon of its 1.4% notes maturing November 2017 and one fixed to floating interest rate swap totaling \$150 million to hedge the coupon of its 7.125% notes maturing July 2017.
 There were twelve interest rate swaps outstanding as of September 30, 2015 and thirteen interest rate swaps outstanding as of September 30, 2014.